-Bottom line: The Stanley Powerlock 25-Foot Tape Measure is one of the more popular tape measures found in both DIY and professional shops.
-It does the basics well, and is a valuable choice for many, but it isn’t a fit for construction site usage where durability is critical.
+The Stanley Powerlock 25-Foot Tape Measure is a more popular tape measure found in DIY and professional shops.
+It does the basics well and is a valuable choice for many, but it isn’t a fit for construction site usage where durability is critical.

 Stanley Powerlock 25-Foot Tape Measure at a glance

 The ergonomics of the Stanley Powerlock 25-Foot Tape Measure are one of its few flaws.
 While the tape measure is manageable for one-handed use, it is on the bigger end of the spectrum when compared to other popular models.
 Most tasks will require two hands.